fokhrun/survey-engine/README.md

 # Survey Engine

-One liner what it is?

-A couple of sentence how users can interact with the app
+Survey engine is a Python based CLI application.
+It allows users to create new surveys or participate in existing surveys.
+Users can also check, where their responses fall compared to other survey participants.
+The users interact with different options in the web through a command line interface.

 [Here is the live version of my project](https://survey-engine-5260bd538ecd.herokuapp.com/)